davidrsch/hopres/README.md

 -   Preface
 -   Part 1
     -   1 Project 1: Weighted Dice
-    -   2 The Very Basics
+    -   2 The Very Basics (Images needs to be translated)
-        -   2.1 The R User Interface
-        -   2.2 Objects
-        -   2.3 Functions
-        -   2.4 Writing Your Own Functions
-        -   2.5 Arguments
 -   Appendix
     -   Installing R and RStudio